Alternate states and intermingledness in complex high-dimensional systems: Introduction

-Once applied, the workflow provides the following: (1) whether alternative attractors can be distinguished objectively, and if yes (2) which are the physical observables that best separate the data into different attractors, (3) which physical observables change little between attractors, (4) how much uncertainty each observable has regarding to which attractor each initial condition ends up at, and (5) how (2-4) change when a model parameter changes (formally called ``continuation'').
-To estimate (3, 4) we devised a new quantity which we call \emph{intermingledness}, inspired by traditional concepts in dynamical systems theory.
+To address this lack of applicable methodology, in this work we generalize the ``featurize and group'' multistability algorithm introduced in Ref.~\cite{Datseris2023FrameworkGlobalStability}, and construct around it a comprehensive computational workflow that is tailored to identifying and analysing multistability or generally alternate states in complex high dimensional data.
+The main principle behind ``featurize and group'' is that all simulations that end up at the same distinguishable alternate state should share some common characteristic features (i.e., statistical descriptors).
+Once applied, the workflow provides the following: (1) whether alternative states can be distinguished objectively, and if yes (2) which are the physical observables that best separate the data into different states, (3) which physical observables change little between attractors, (4) how much uncertainty each observable has regarding to which state each simulation corresponds to, and (5) how (2-4) change when a model parameter changes (formally called ``continuation'').
+To estimate (3, 4) we devised a new quantity which we call \emph{intermingledness}, inspired by established concepts in dynamical systems theory.

 In \S\ref{sec:workflow} we present the workflow and define intermingledness.
-Then in \S\ref{sec:applications} we apply the workflow to three diverse climate datasets: Atlantic Meridional Overturning Circulation, Mid-latitude Coupled Ocean-Atmosphere Flow, and lastly, the Habitability of Exoplanets.
-For the second dataset we also highlight how the workflow can be applied over a continuation.
-The third dataset does not fall into the traditional concept of multistability, however we showcase that the concept of intermingledness is still useful.
-Finally in \S\ref{sec:discussion} we discuss the applicability of the method as well as existing limitations.
+The target applications for our workflow are datasets where the practitioner does not know a priori whether unique and distinguishable alternate states exist.
+For demonstration and validation however, in S\ref{sec:applications} we apply the workflow to data that have already been analysed by topical experts, using three diverse climate datasets: Atlantic Meridional Overturning Circulation, Mid-latitude Coupled Ocean-Atmosphere Flow, and Habitability of Exoplanets.
+Finally in \S\ref{sec:discussion} we discuss the applicability of the method in a variety of scenarios as well as existing limitations.
 The workflow is also provided as easy-to-use open source Julia code that inputs NetCDF files, while the intermingledness metric has been also implemented in the global continuation functionality that tracks various measures of resilience~\cite{Datseris2023FrameworkGlobalStability, Morr2026} in the DynamicalSystems.jl Julia package.